Frequently asked questions

 1.10 How does copyright work internationally?

 Copyright is recognized internationally thanks to international conventions.
 So, generally, your copyright will be protected in other countries.
-But it is protected under that country’s laws so there may be some differences from the level of protection you would get in Canada.
-If you’re concerned about someone’s use of your work overseas, you will need to check the particular jurisdiction’s copyright laws to confirm whether they are infringing your copyright.
+Note, however, that the level of protection might be different than in Canada since each country has its own copyright laws.
+When using copyright-protected materials, you should generally apply the law of the country where the use occurs.
+For example, if you are photocopying a chapter of a book in the United States, U.S. law applies.
+If you’re concerned about someone’s use of your work in another country, you will need to check the particular country’s copyright laws to confirm whether they are infringing your copyright.

 You ask!
 If your use isn’t permitted by a licence, or one of the exceptions in the Copyright Act, you will need to ask for permission.
 The permission must come from the copyright owner so the first step is to identify who the copyright owner is and whether there is an organization that represents the owner.
 There are a number of copyright collectives who can give you permission (in the form of a licence) on behalf of the copyright owner to use their work.
 So, for example, if you want to use music and your use doesn’t fall within any of the Copyright Act’s exceptions, you may be able to obtain permission from copyright collectives such as the Society of Composers, Authors and Music Publishers of Canada (SOCAN), Canadian Musical Reproduction Rights Agency (CMRRA) or Re:Sound that administer copyright in music.